mnemnion/orb/doc/md/grym/section.md

 # Section metatable
  Sections consist of a header and body.
-The body may contain zero or more blocks, followed by zero or more child sections.
+The body may contain one or more blocks, followed by zero or more child sections.

+ The header and block may both be virtual, but will always be present.

  In the first pass, we fill a lines array with the raw contents of the section.